brendel-group/clip-ood/README.md

 Use `src/eval` scripts to evaluate model on several eval datasets like ImageNet-Sketch/Val/R/V2/A and ObjectNet.

 ## Citation
-If you find the insights from the paper or our code base useful, please cite
+If you find the insights from the paper or our code base useful, please cite:
 ```
 @misc{mayilvahanan2023clipood,
       title={Does CLIP's Generalization Performance Mainly Stem from High Train-Test Similarity?},